deepjavalibrary/djl-serving/serving/docs/adapters.md

 This passes the adapter as part of the requeset body.
 It will also work with client-side batching and will allow multiple adapters to be passed with one for each input.
+If the adapters is not passed, the base model will be used for inference.
+You can also specify the base model for an element in the batch by using the empty string `""`.

 ```